sebastiendamaye/TryHackMe/BP_Splunk/readme.md

 $ echo "53 74 65 76 65 20 42 72 61 6e 74 27 73 20 42 65 61 72 64 20 69 73 20 61 20 70 6f 77 65 72 66 75 6c 20 74 68 69 6e 67 2e 20 46 69 6e 64 20 74 68 69 73 20 6d 65 73 73 61 67 65 20 61 6e 64 20 61 73 6b 20 68 69 6d 20 74 6f 20 62 75 79 20 79 6f 75 20 61 20 62 65 65 72 21 21 21" | xxd -r -p
 Steve Brant's Beard is a powerful thing.
 Find this message and ask him to buy you a beer!!!
 ```

+## Summary

+Based on our investigation, we can piece together what our adversary did:
+* Scanned for vulnerabilities
+* Found site is running Joomla
+* Performed a brute force password scan, logged into Joomla, installed file upload modules
+* Uploaded webshell
+* Used webshell to upload reverse TCP shell
+* Connected via metasploit
+* Tried to move around but couldn't get out of locked down Windows 2012R2
+* Defaced website with downloaded defacement image

 **Kill Chain**